saimanasak/docker/concepts/concepts.md

     - Containers running in host network mode can access the same network interfaces, ports, and the  ip-addresses as processes running on the host.
     - Syntax:
         `docker run -d --name <container_name> --network host <image_name>`
+    - When two different applications like nginx and tomcat are running in the host network mode, then each of the application will be accessed using their ports i.e., for nginx on port 80 and for tomcat on port 8080.
 - None Network:
+    - Using this we can disable the networking stack on a container.
+    - No ip will be configured, no access to the external networks, and no communication can be made with the other containers.
+- Legacy approach for linking the containers:
+    `docker run -d --link <source_container>:<alias_name> --name <container_name> <image_name>`